rwb/math-camp/README.md

 >
 ```

-In this case, the adjusted delta is much smaller than the original delta (0.089 vs. 0.028).
+In this case, the adjusted delta is much smaller than the original delta (0.089 vs. 0.028; its value diminished by about 2/3).
 This suggests that
 *z* is a confounder in this analysis.